abeldebeer/chefling-di-java/README.md

 - `void map(Class type, Class subType)`: Instructs the container to return an instance of `subType` when `type` is requested.
 This makes it possible to set a specific implementation of an interface or abstract class.
+When an instance of `type` has already been stored an exception will be thrown, because it cannot override this value.

 - `void set(Class type, Object instance, boolean replace)`: Not all types can be resolved by the container (e.g. primitive types like `boolean`), so this method can be used to store a specific instance of a type.
 The `replace` parameter determines whether a previously stored instance for this type will be replaced: if `true`, the stored instance will be replaced silently; if false, an exception will be thrown (default).
 Use this method with caution, because it can lead to bugs that are hard to trace!
+If a mapping for this type (using `map()`) already exists, an exception will be thrown.

 To understand the Container better,
 [take a look at the source code](src/main/java/com/cookingfox/chefling/Container.java), or